 Set up your EGG with the ConvEGGtor in the legs up position.
 This is an indirect cook, however for this recipe, you’ll also be using the Cast Iron Grid.

-The target temperature for your EGG is 140°C.
+The target temperature for your EGG is 140°C. Add your EGG Genius if using and set the pit temp at 140˚C.

 Make 10-14 deep incisions in your shoulder of lamb.